Table of Contents

 An intensive phase:

-It is a fourfold-combination is used as standard therapy.
-Mostly, it consists of isoniazid,rifampicin pyrazinamide and ethambutol.
+It is a 4-fold-combination used as standard therapy that includes isoniazid, rifampicin, pyrazinamide, and ethambutol.
 The drugs are administered under direct supervision for compliance.

-Dexamethasone is administered before or together with the initial dose.
+Dexamethasone is administered before or in combination with the initial dose.
 It has been shown to reduce mortality if properly administered as per the guidelines.

-Rifampicin and isoniazid are continued for 6 more months and cure must be confirmed before withdrawing the drug.
+Rifampicin and isoniazid are continued for 6 more months and the cure must be confirmed before withdrawing the drugs.

 |Medication||Duration of Application||Side Effects|